NeotropicSAS/kuwaiba-docs/tutorials/src/README.md

 ### VAS Platforms
 This example show a way to model a set of mobile [VAS platforms](https://en.wikipedia.org/wiki/Value-added_service).
 It is a basic example for someone starting their journey with **Kuwaiba** and who is wondering how to model applications and services.

+### 5G and IOT Application
+This guide provides a step-by-step tutorial on modeling 5G networks for IoT applications using the Kuwaiba tool.
+It demonstrates how to structure and manage network resources (RFS) supporting smart traffic lights and mobile internet services.
+The manual highlights flexible approaches to visualize and optimize 5G network topologies.

 ## Platform Operation
 ### Bulk Upload
 This tutorial describes how to run one of the data on-boarding examples available in the code repository, and sketches the basics of data ingesting in Kuwaiba.